Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models

 The key elements of our approach are (i) a scalar testing function $\mathcal{T}(\cdot; U): \mathbb{R}^n \to \mathbb{R}$, (ii) a (non-necessarily conforming) mapping technique for the construction of $T_g,W_g$, and (iii) a registration (or mesh morphing) procedure to {project the mappings $T_g,W_g$ onto a suitable subspace of bijective maps in $\Omega$}.
 In this work, we proposed simple yet effective strategies based on (i) physics-informed scalar testing functions, (ii) Gaussian models and optimal transportation maps between Gaussian distributions, and (if needed) (iii) the registration approach proposed in \cite{taddei2021registration}.
 In the future, we aim to design more accurate strategies for each of the three steps, and discuss the application to a broad class of problems in computational mechanics.

+The aim of this work is to devise a nonlinear interpolation procedure for continuum mechanics applications that is simple to implement, interpretable, and robust for small training sets. {In particular, we wish to apply our interpolation procedure to flow visualization problems.
+Flow visualization methods such as particle image velocimetry (PIV, \cite{adrian2011particle}) are of paramount importance in experimental fluid dynamics to investigate the flow behavior for relevant physical systems and ultimately inform the design and the assessment of engineering components.
+These methods typically rely on piecewise-linear approximations of the form \eqref{eq:convex_interpolation} to estimate the flow field over a prescribed time interval: if the acquisition frequency is small compared to the characteristic frequencies of the system, convex interpolations \eqref{eq:convex_interpolation} might be extremely inaccurate.
+It is thus important to devise more advanced and physics-informed interpolations to achieve accurate predictions. }

-The aim of this work is to devise a nonlinear interpolation procedure for continuum mechanics applications that is simple to implement, interpretable, and robust for small training sets.
-In the past decade, the spectacular successes of deep learning methods \cite{lecun2015deep} for data science applications have motivated the development of deep convolutational architectures in model reduction \cite{bhatnagar2019prediction,fresca2020deep,kim2020efficient,lee2020model,mojgani2020physics}: in our experience, these approaches require large training sets and are difficult to interpret; furthermore, for small datasets, convergence to local minima might impact their robustness and generalization properties.
+In the past decade, the spectacular successes of deep learning methods \cite{lecun2015deep} for data science applications have motivated the development of deep convolutational architectures in model reduction \cite{bhatnagar2019prediction,fresca2020deep,kim2022fast,lee2020model,mojgani2021low}: in our experience, these approaches require large training sets and are difficult to interpret; furthermore, for small datasets, convergence to local minima might impact their robustness and generalization properties.